auth0/docs/articles/mfa/guides/mfa-api/sms.md

 Auth0 provides a built-in MFA enrollment and authentication flow using [Universal Login](/universal-login).
 However, if you want to create your own user interface, you can use the MFA API to accomplish it.

-This guide will explain how to enroll and challenge users with SMS using the MFA API.
+This guide explains how to enroll and challenge users with SMS using the MFA API.
 First, make sure that SMS is [enabled as factor](/mfa/guides/configure-sms) in the Dashboard or using the [Management API](/api/management/v2#!/Guardian/put_factors_by_name).

 <%= include('../../_includes/_authenticator-before-start') %>